 57The people felt deeply insulted by Jesus.
 He simply replied, “A prophet can get some respect just about everywhere he goes except at home, among the hometown folks and family and friends.”
 58Jesus didn’t do many miracles there because they didn’t believe what he had to say.

 A parable is a story with a spiritual message embedded in it.

 Jesus is referring to Isaiah 6:9-10.

 Literally, “scribe.”
 Scribes specialized in the Jewish laws.
-Each of the major groups of Jews had their own scribes.
-That included the Pharisees, Sadducees, and Essenes.
+Each of the major groups of Jews—Pharisees, Sadducees, and Essenes—had their own scribes.
 But in the time of Jesus, most scribes were Pharisees.
-This was the branch of the Jewish faith well-known for its meticulous devotion to observing the Law as they interpreted it, and insisting that everyone else do the same.
+This was the branch of the Jewish faith well-known for its meticulous devotion to observing the Law as they interpreted it and insisting that everyone else do the same.

 Jesus may have been referring to the idea he expressed earlier: “Don’t think for one second that I came to repeal and replace our Bible—erasing the laws of Moses or the books of the prophets.
 I didn’t come to finish them off.
 I came to finish what they started” (5:17).
 Jewish believers who had followed the Jewish laws written on scrolls would learn how to make the adjustment to following laws written on the heart (Jeremiah 31:33).